Senal-D-A-Gunaratna/Lunati-Git-Backups/README.md

 # Lunati Git Backups

+**IMPORTANT**
+**Linux Only**: This mod is specifically designed for Linux/Unix environments.
+It utilizes **nice** and **ionice** for process prioritization.
+Performance and compatibility on other operating systems (like Windows) are not supported.

+## Introduction

-### A high-performance, automated snapshot system using **git** version control for Luanti worlds.
-This mod leverages Git to provide lightweight, incremental backups of your world state with minimal impact on server performance.
+### A high-performance, automated snapshot system using *git* version control for Luanti worlds.
+This mod leverages git to provide lightweight, incremental backups of your world state with minimal impact on server performance.

 ## Features